cavalen/vlab-azure/README.md

 ## F5 vLab in Azure

 **Description**\
-F5 vLab environment in Azure, using a 2-NIC or 3-NIC deployment
+Deploy F5 vLab environment in Azure, using a 2-NIC or 3-NIC deployment, using Ansible (2.9)

 - Mgmt VLAN, default = 10.1.10.0/24
 - External VLAN, default = 10.1.10.0/24